-I, Karen Lovejoy Roe, Clerk of the Charter Township of Ypsilanti, County of Washtenaw, State of Michigan hereby certify adoption of Ordinance No. 2018-487 by the Charter Township of Ypsilanti Board of Trustees assembled at a Regular Meeting held on July 16, 2019 after first being introduced at a Regular Meeting held on July 16, 2019 after first being introduced at a Regular Meeting held on Jule 18, 2019.
-The motion to approve was made by member Roe and seconded by Ross Williams YES: Stumbo, Roe, Doe, Eldridge, Jarrell Roe, Ross Williams, Wilson ABSENT: None NO: None ABSTAIN: None.
+I, Karen Lovejoy Roe, Clerk of the Charter Township of Ypsilanti, County of Washtenaw, State of Michigan hereby certify approval of the first reading of Proposed Ordinance No. 2019-487 by the Charter Township of Ypsilanti Board of Trustees assembled at a regular meeting held on June 18, 2019.
+The second reading is scheduled to be heard on July 16, 2019.